Binary Multiplication Calculator With Steps

 The Fundamentals of Binary Multiplication

 Binary multiplication operates on the same fundamental principles as decimal multiplication, but with a simplified set of rules due to the limited digits.
 The core idea is to multiply each digit of the multiplicand by each digit of the multiplier, then sum the resulting partial products.
-However, since we only have 0 and 1, the multiplication steps are extremely simple:
+On the flip side, since we only have 0 and 1, the multiplication steps are extremely simple:

 • 0 x 0 = 0